musabbozkurt/live-data-service/README.md

 *** Run the application by following these steps.

 1 - cd live-data-service
-2 - mvn clean install
+2 - mvn clean install or mvn clean package
 3 - mvn spring-boot:run

 *** Test the application by following these steps.